eniocc/viana_ff/README.rst

 3. **No Derivatives for Commercial Use**: Modifications of this software may not be used for commercial purposes, nor may the original or modified software be sold or distributed commercially without explicit permission from the owner.

-4. **Contact for Commercial Use**: To seek permission for commercial use, please contact Enio Rodrigues Viana for licensing options and terms.
+4. **Contact for Commercial Use**: To seek permission for commercial use, please contact Ênio Rodrigues Viana for licensing options and terms.

 5. **No Warranty**: This software is provided "as-is" without any warranty or liability.
 The creator is not responsible for any damages or issues arising from the use of this software.